Telugu folk literature

-The origins of Telugu folk literature
+Early history

-Telugu is the most widely spoken Dravidian language on Earth and is spoken in all of Telangana and Andhra Pradesh in India and parts of other southern states as well.
-The history of Telugu goes back as early as to 230 BC to 225 AD, and the evidence for the existence of Telugu language is available in the Natya Shastra of the Bharatha people.
+Telugu is a Dravidian language spoken in all of Telangana and Andhra Pradesh in India and parts of other southern states as well.
+The history of Telugu goes back as early as to 230 BC to 225 AD, and the evidence for the existence of is available in the Natya Shastra of the Bharatha people.
 Even better evidence is shown from the inscription of Nandampudi, written by the first Telugu poet Nannya, which goes back to the 11th century AD.
-The author of Samagrandhra Sahityam (The Comprehensive history of Telugu Literature) Aarudhra has developed a different kind of argument.
-He says the word "naagabu" is there in an inscription of the Amaravati Stupa Buddha Sthupa, built between 200 BC to 200 AD the suffix of this word 'bu' is a typical Telugu suffix and it can not be there unless the language was considerably developed in spoken form.
-(He considered the word a sacred 'mantra' and printed it on the top place of the cover page of his book).
-More reliable evidence for the existence of Telugu language were shown by him at least from 350 AD.
-Based on this evidence it is possible to come to a rough idea that the verbal expressive traditions of Telugus may be there even at the beginning of the common era.
+The author of Samagrandhra Sahityam (The Comprehensive history of Telugu Literature) Aarudhra also developed a theory based on the inscription of the Amaravati Stupa Buddha Sthupa, built between 200 BC to 200 AD.

-Indisputable concrete historical evidence of Telugu folk literature is available in the poetical work of the Kumārasambhava by Nanne Choda who belongs to the 11th and 12th centuries.
-He has mentioned different kinds of songs sung by different folk groups (goudu geetamulu or songs of gouds).
+In the poetical work of the Kumārasambhava by Nanne Choda, in the 11th and 12th centuries, he mentioned different kinds of songs sung by different folk groups (goudu geetamulu or songs of gouds).
 Some more inscriptional evidence for the existence of folk literature are also available in the 6th century AD.
-According to Ramaraju, some of the prosodic structures found in this period very closely resemble to the metrical order of folk songs of modern times.
-The evidence may not clearly show a particular song or its existence but one cannot rule out the possible existence of folk literature even before this period as the evidence for the existence of Telugu language was there from a much earlier period.

 Many traditional Telugu poetical works of earlier and medieval age, taking form the Palkuriki Somanadha's Basava purana to the Yakshagana (written works) of Nayaka kings of the 17th century, have mentioned about different performing castes and performing traditions, which were living and moving in the Andhra desa i.e., the present Andhra Pradesh.